 PALMER -- Fred Meyer plans to build a new Palmer store -- across the road from the old one.

 Confirming months of rumors, community affairs manager Melinda Merrill said Wednesday that Fred Meyer plans to build a new store on the former Carrs shopping center property starting next year or in 2016.
-That's on the other side of the Glenn Highway from the location Fred Meyer opened 10 years ago in downtown Palmer.
+That's on the other side of the Glenn Highway from the location Fred Meyer opened just 10 years ago in Palmer's dense downtown.

-In 2004, Fred Meyer became the first big-box retailer in the core of this town built around a 1930s New Deal farm colony.
-The store sits along the Glenn Highway between the post office and Evergreen Avenue, one of the busiest streets in town.
+Fred Meyer in 2004 became the first big-box retailer in the core of this town built around a 1930s New Deal farm colony.
+The store sits along the Glenn between the post office and Evergreen Avenue, one of the busiest streets in town.

-Some residents worried the retailer would disrupt the city's quaint charms, but during the years, Palmer people made peace with its Fred Meyer.
-It's big enough to offer groceries and other items including a little clothing -- socks, jeans, and underwear -- but small enough that a temporary garden center sets up in the parking lot every summer.
+Some residents worried the retailer would disrupt the city's quaint charms, but over the years Palmer made peace with its Fred Meyer, which is big enough to offer groceries and other items including a little clothing -- socks, jeans and underwear -- but small enough that a temporary garden center sets up in the parking lot every summer.